ihalseide/bf/README.md

 ## Example Program

 You can run `$ python bf.py -` and then type `,[.[-],]!`.
-That runs a "cat" program (a program that outputs it's inputs).
+That runs a "cat" program (a program that repeats its input).

 ## Brainf\*ck Language Description

-Brainf\*ck operates on an array of memory cells, the "tape", each initially set to zero.
-A memory cell is a byte and can hold any value between 0 and 255, inclusive.
-If a memory cell is incremented above 255, the value wraps back around to 0.
-Also, if a memory cell is decremented below 0, the value wraps back around to 255.
-There is a pointer to the array of memory cells that initially points to the first memory cell.
-A program consists of a sequence of commands.
+The brainf\*ck machine consists of a tape of memory cells initially set to zero and a memory pointer.
+Each memory cell on the tape is represented by a single byte and can hold any value between 0 and 255, inclusive.
+The cell values overflow and underflow, so if a memory cell is incremented above 255, the value wraps back around to 0, or if a memory cell is decremented below 0, the value wraps back around to 255.
+The memory pointer can point to any of the memory cells and initially points to the first one.
+A program consists of a sequence of 1-character commands that affect the pointer and control flow.
 The commands are:

 * \>	Move the pointer to the right
 * <	Move the pointer to the left (but the pointer cannot be negative)